teenooCH/macos-setup/roles/homebrew/README.md

     - homebrew_fonts
       List of all fonts to be installed/removed.

-    - homebrew_formulae
-      List of all formulae to be installed/removed.

-    - homebrew_casks
+    - homebrew_packages
-      List of all casks to be installed/removed.
+      List of all packages to be installed/removed.

 Dependencies
 ------------